mauriciofmar3/mauriciofmar3.github.com/_posts/2014-03-05-better-pathfinding.md

 > Altogether it seemed like you could easily MITM connections made to the server, but I don't think I ever tried.
 It was a perfect example--to me at least--of why you should not spend a trivial amount of time reading about crypto on Wikipedia and then writing crypto code.

+I absolutely agree.
+Learning about cryptography in college didn't so much teach me how to do crypto as it taught me to be afraid of it.
+There are a thousand ways to screw it up, and it only takes one mistake for your cryptosystem to fall apart.
+The recent [Apple](https://www.imperialviolet.org/2014/02/22/applebug.html) and [GnuTLS](http://arstechnica.com/security/2014/03/critical-crypto-bug-leaves-linux-hundreds-of-apps-open-to-eavesdropping/) vulns show that even the serious players get this wrong.

-Later [it was alleged](http://www.wired.com/wiredenterprise/2014/03/bitcoin-exchange/) that developers at Mt.
+So best practices were apparently not followed at Mt.
+Gox.
+In fact, later [it was alleged](http://www.wired.com/wiredenterprise/2014/03/bitcoin-exchange/) that developers at Mt.
 Gox would push changes directly to production, and didn't even use version control for the site's source code.

 Another of his blog posts is about [a tool](http://blog.magicaltux.net/2008/11/30/eve-online-pathfinder/) which he wrote - in PHP of course - to compute routes between star systems in the MMORPG [EVE Online](https://en.wikipedia.org/wiki/Eve_Online).
 In EVE, solar systems are connected to each other with portals called Stargates.
 The result is [a big graph](http://evemaps.dotlan.net/).
 Savvy players will try to take the shortest possible path to get from point A to point B by using a shortest-path algorithm to automate navigation.

 ![Systems map in EVE Online](/images/eve-systems.png)

-I thought I'd [hop on the MagicalTux haters bandwagon](https://news.ycombinator.com/item?id=7332391) by addressing his EVE pathfinder.
+I thought I'd hop on [the code criticism bandwagon](https://news.ycombinator.com/item?id=7332391) by addressing his EVE pathfinder.
 Although I could nitpick on matters of style, I don't think that's constructive.
 Instead, I want to focus on the core- that is, the [all-pairs shortest path solver](https://en.wikipedia.org/wiki/Shortest_path_problem#All-pairs_shortest_paths) which is the basis of his algorithm.
 The general idea is to generate an index which contains, for each system, the next hop to take in order to reach any given system.
 This uses O(n^2) space but allows efficient pathfinding between any two arbitrary systems in the universe.
 All of this is perfectly fine so far.
 The problem is how he goes about constructing this index.

 Based on my reading of his code, this appears to be his algorithm: